 - To borrow and to loan money and to give and to receive evidence of indebtedness and security thereof; to draw, make accept, endorse, execute, and issue promissory notes, warrants, and other debentures of the corporation, or otherwise to make guarantees of every kind and secure any or all obligations of the corporation by mortgage, trust deed or otherwise.

 - To do all other acts necessary or expedient for the administration of the affairs and attainment of the purposes of the corporation and to have and exercise all the powers now or hereafter conferred by the Laws of the State of Your State, upon non-profit corporations.

 A NON-PROFIT CORPORATION

-Membership in (insert name of church or ministry here) shall be eligible to all who give evidence to their faith in the Lord Jesus Christ and who voluntarily hold to the fundamental doctrines of the Christian faith.
-When a person chooses to to be a part of (insert name of church or ministry here) and involve themselves they are automatically considered a member (Ephesians 4:16).
-A member is one who attends regularly, serves at and contributes financially to (insert name of church or ministry here).
+Membership in (insert name of church) shall be eligible to all who give evidence to their faith in the Lord Jesus Christ and who voluntarily hold to the fundamental doctrines of the Christian faith.
+When a person chooses to to be a part of (insert name of church) and involve themselves they are automatically considered a member (Ephesians 4:16).
+A member is one who attends regularly, serves at and contributes financially to (insert name of church).

 PASTOR AND PRESIDENT

 Section 1.
 Term of Office: The Pastor is the President of the Corporation.
 He is also an Elder holding the office of pastor.
 He shall hold this office until his death or until he resigns.